DEVITY-IOT/devity-iot.github.io/website/docs/reference/device-properties.md

 ### KEYNOA Dashboard

 Access the device summary under `All Devices` on KEYNOA, as shown below.
-The summary fetches device details from the Ownership Voucher and displays the below details:
+KEYNOA fetches device details from the Ownership Voucher and displays below details as part of device summary.

 - `Device Model`
 - `Serial No`
 - `GUID`

 ![KEYNOA](/img/KEYNOA/reference-doc/Device-Properties/device-summary.png)

 Alternatively, when you click on the :gear: button of the device, a detailed device settings can be viewed as shown below.
-The same details are displayed as highlighted below.
+The same details as in summary, are displayed as highlighted below.

 ![KEYNOA](/img/KEYNOA/reference-doc/Device-Properties/device-detailed-settings-1.png)